MED-007/MED-007/README.md

-- 👋 Hi, I’m @MED-007
+- 👋 Hi, I’m @MED-007.
-- 👀 I’m interested in cybersecurity and hacking
+- 👀 I’m interested in cybersecurity and hacking.
-- 🌱 I’m currently learning physics science
+- 🌱 I’m currently a computer science student at al akhawayn university.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me ...

 <!---